Triadic Strategies in Action!

 list of triadic strategies

-On June 10 in Part 2 of our series, “Ideas for Implementing Triadic Strategies: Putting it Into Action!” we will continue to explore ideas and so many free resources for implementing triadic strategies in our everyday practices.
-We will look at examples related to various sets of threes, such as interventionist, parent, and child or teacher and 2 peers.
+In our webinar, “Ideas for Implementing Triadic Strategies: Putting it Into Action!” we explore ideas and so many free resources for implementing triadic strategies in our everyday practices.
+We look at examples related to various sets of threes, such as interventionist, parent, and child or teacher and 2 peers.
 After all, Good Things Come In Threes!
-We will also think about how to incorporate the use of triadic strategies into families’ everyday lives and routines in order to provide young children with many opportunities to learn and grow.
+We also consider how to incorporate the use of triadic strategies into families’ everyday lives and routines in order to provide young children with many opportunities to learn and grow.